dogefuzz/dogefuzz/README.md

 -	greybox
 -   directed_greybox

-As no `arguments` were passed, the fuzzer will generate the contructor arguments.
+When no `arguments` were passed, the fuzzer will generate the contructor arguments.

+The final report will be generated in the end of the fuzzing campaign and named `result.json`.

+Note: The `contractSource` must be a JSON string, you can use sites and tools to do a JSON Stringify operation, as we need to convert CR/LF characters to their textual representation.

 ## Code Structure

-1. ./assets/contracts - Directory where attack contracts are located.
+1. ./assets/contracts - Directory where agent's source code are located.
-2. ./infra - Contains docker files and docker compose files.
+2. ./infra - Contains Docker files and Docker compose files.